Scholarship Program

 Additional Scholarship Requirements

-The 2025/2026 scholarship recipients:
+The 2026/2027 scholarship recipients:

-Hadley Smith, Automotive Engineering at Clemson University
+Hadley Smith, Automotive Engineering, Clemson University